TykTechnologies/tyk-demo/README.md

 This repo provides an example installation of Tyk.
 It uses Docker Compose to provide a quick, simple deployment, where you can choose what features to include.

-The concept is that there is a **standard deployment** of Tyk, which gives you the usual Tyk components: Gateway, Dashboard, Pump, plus the databases Redis and MongoDB.
+The concept is that there is a **base deployment** of Tyk, which gives you the usual Tyk components: Gateway, Dashboard, Pump, plus the databases Redis and MongoDB.
 This standard deployment can be extended by including additional **feature deployments** as needed.
 The feature deployments cover particular scenarios for Tyk, such as:

 * Single sign on
 * TLS